LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/ExternalKnowledgeBases/external-kbs-without-liveperson-ai.md

 1. Click **Add Knowledge Base** in the upper-right corner.
 2. In the window that appears, select the **Other Connection** tab, and then select **External Content Search Only**.
 3. Specify the following:
-    * **Content Source Name**: Enter a descriptive name for the knowledge base, e.g., “Technical Support FAQs.”
+    * **Data Source Name**: Enter a descriptive name for the knowledge base, e.g., “Technical Support FAQs.”
 4. Click **Next**.

     <img style="width:750px" src="img/ConvoBuilder/kb_cms_add_wo_ai_1.png">